loutus12/100-days-of-code/log.md

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.

 **Thoughts**: I did it, I did a piss poor job concentrating on it, but I showed up and did it.

+### Day 9: January 9, 2022 Sunday

+**Today's Progress**: I've gone through many exercises on FreeCodeCamp.

+**Thoughts**: I coded almost first thing in the morning, and I should probably go over the modules that I rushed through and didn't really read.